Responsibilities of Students

 o.
 Any illegitimate or unauthorized use of computer systems, resources, facilities, hardware, or software or any violation of the Computer Use Policy or Residential Network Policy.

 p.
-Engaging in activities and behaviors considered hazing in nature which includes but is not limited to an initiation by an organization utilizing any dangerous, harmful, or degrading act towards a student (See Appendix A).
+Engaging in activities and behaviors considered hazing in nature which includes but not limited to an initiation by an organization utilizing any dangerous, harmful, or degrading act towards a student (See Appendix A).

 q.
 Violation of the published University policies on the possession and use of alcoholic beverages (See Appendix C).